March 15th, 2026

 American silversmithing reached its pinnacle during the late 19th and early 20th centuries, producing pieces that continue to command exceptional prices today.
 Gorham Manufacturing Company, founded in 1831, remains one of the most sought-after names in sterling silver collectibles.
 Their intricate patterns like Versailles and Strasbourg showcase the technical mastery that makes these pieces so valuable.

 Tiffany & Co. sterling silver pieces consistently rank among the highest-value items in today's market.
+Founded in 1837, Tiffany & Co. established rigorous quality standards that elevated American silversmithing to international acclaim.
 The iconic maker's mark featuring "Tiffany & Co." along with "Sterling Silver" and often a pattern name creates immediate recognition and desirability among collectors.
 Their Richelieu pattern, produced in the 1890s, exemplifies the craftsmanship that drives premium pricing.

 If you're considering whether to sell estate jewelry that includes sterling silver pieces, understanding these prestigious maker's marks becomes crucial.
 Our team frequently works with clients who discover that their inherited pieces bear marks from Reed & Barton, whose Francis the First pattern remains one of the most valuable sterling silver patterns ever created.